MrFlexEc/MrFlexEc/README.md

 ## Hi everyone!
 I'm Lenny Alvarado

+🔭 I’m currently working on taxation system in AtukHosting S.A in Manta
 <!--
 **MrFlexEc/MrFlexEc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.